Aha43/Hit/README.new.md

 }
 ```
-What to notice in above example code:
+What to notice in the above example code:
 * The `UseAs` attribute says this test implementation is used to realize a test named *CreateItem*.
 * Since a `followingTest` argument is not passed to the `UseAs` attribute (next code snippet will show use of this) the test named *CreateItem* will be the first test in a least one *unit test*.
 * Dependency injection pattern can be used to inject parts of the system being tested.
 Here the repository implementation specified by the interface `IItemRepository` is injected.
 It is the case for all the [test classes](https://github.com/Aha43/Hit/tree/main/sample_system_src/Items.HitIntegrationTests/TestLogic) in this example [integration test project](https://github.com/Aha43/Hit/tree/main/sample_system_src/Items.HitIntegrationTests) that they get injected the repository to test like this.